HSRugg/mnist/README.md

 ```

 Note: This code will work only on Tensorflow 1.0.0 (ot will fail on more recent
 versions in distributed mode).

-Note that all of this can be passed in one single command:
+Note that if you like all of this can be passed as a single command:

 ```bash
 tport run --local --distributed --worker-replicas 2 --ps-replicas 1 --requirements 1 --module mnist